 CTFs provide a fun way to learn about Cyber Security, System Administration, and IT in general.
 They provide a safe and harmless way of testing and gaining experience with tools, techniques, and procedures.
 I focus my time on TryHackMe because it has proved to be more beginner-friendly and educational than other platforms.
 In many ways, TryHackMe's gamified learning feels like a real-world role-playing game where I level up my own life.

-At work, I try my best to implement what I learn during my Noroff studies and on TryHackMe.
-If I learn about new concepts that I think would benefit my workplace, I take the initiative and challenge colleagues and management in ways to implement what I have learned.
+At work, I try to implement what I learned during my Noroff studies and on TryHackMe.
+If I learn new concepts that benefit my workplace, I take the initiative to challenge colleagues and management to implement them.

 Coding challanges